 .

 ITEM NO. 7.
 Discuss / Consider FY2023 Audit: Mike Edgin of Edgin, Parkman, & Fleming presented the FY2023 Audit, Mike Edgin presented a very thorough report, which will be included in detail in the exhibit.
-Due to unexpected changes in the County Treasurer's Office, we experienced a slight delay in completing our 2023 audit.
+Judge Graham added that due to unexpected changes in the County Treasurer's Office, we experienced a slight delay in completing our 2023 audit.
 Now that the 2023 audit is complete, we will move forward with our 2024 audit and expect to proceed quickly.
+The court asked many questions of Mr. Edgin regarding his report.
 THEN, Commissioner Jimmy Wiley made a motion to accept the Audit: Commissioner Stacy Creswell seconded the motion, and the motion carried unanimously (5-0).
 Exhibit G

 ITEM NO. 8.
 Discuss / Consider Tapaderos Solar, LLC Tax Abatement Application.
 Robert Pena presented the application for a tax abatement regarding the proposed Tapaderos Solar, LLC solar farm.
 Several Young County residents voiced their concerns about the solar farm project.
 They expressed worries about vegetation, wildlife, and the potential depreciation of their land and home values due to proximity to the solar farm.
-Many questions remain unanswered, with hopes, they will be addressed in the near future.
+Many questions remain unanswered, with hope, they will be addressed in the near future.
 NEXT, after discussion and public input, Commissioner Stacy Creswell made a motion to table the item for further review.
 Commissioner Allen Craig seconded the motion, and Judge Edwin “Win” S Graham IV abstained from voting due to a conflict of interest.
 The motion carried (4-0-1).
 Exhibit H

 ITEM NO. 9 – Discuss / Consider Amended Contracts for Sheriff’s Office Emergency Communication System.
 Commissioner Jimmy Wiley presented the amended contracts for tower space related to the Sheriff’s Office emergency communication system.
 THEN, Commissioner Jimmy Wiley made a motion to approve the amended contracts.
 Commissioner Allen Craig seconded the motion, which carried unanimously (5-0).Exhibit I